-110. (1) It is an offence for any person to alter, obscure or remove a displayed price or trade description without authority.

-(2) It is an offence to fail to act in accordance with a compliance notice, but no person may be prosecuted for such an offence in respect of the compliance notice if, as a result of the failure of that person to comply with that notice, the Commission has applied to the Tribunal for the imposition of an administrative fine.

-Penalties 5

-- 111. (1) Any person convicted of an offence in terms of this Act is liable- - (a) in the case of a contravention of section 107 (1), to a fine or to imprisonment for a period not exceeding 10 years, or to both a fine and imprisonment; or - (b) in any other case, to a fine or to imprisonment for a period not exceeding 12 months, or to both a fine and imprisonment.

-(2) Despite anything to the contrary contained in any other law, a Magistrate's Court has jurisdiction to impose any penalty provided for in subsection (1).

-Administrative fines

-- 112. (1) The Tribunal may impose an administrative fine only in the circumstances expressly provided for in this Act. - (2) An administrative fine imposed in terms of this Act may not exceed the greater of- - (a) 10 per cent of the respondent's annual turnover during the preceding financial year; or - (b) R1 000 000. - (3) When determining an appropriate administrative fine, the Tribunal must consider the following factors: - (a) The nature, duration, gravity and extent of the contravention; - (b) any loss or damage suffered as a result of the contravention; - (c) the behaviour of the respondent; - (d) the market circumstances in which the contravention took place; - (e) the level of profit derived from the contravention; - (f) the degree to which the respondent has co-operated with the Commission and the Tribunal; and - (g) whether the respondent has previously been found in contravention of this 30 Act - (4) For the purpose of this section, the annual turnover of a supplier at the time when an administrative fine is assessed, is the total income of that supplier during the immediately preceding year, as determined in the prescribed manner. - (5) A fine payable in terms of this section must be paid into the National Revenue 35 Fund referred to in section 213 of the Constitution.
+- 162 (c) does anything in connection with an investigation that would have been contempt of court if the proceedings had occurred in a court of law; knowingly provides false information to a regulator; (e) defames the Tribunal, or a member the Tribunal, in their respective official capacities; 5 wilfully interrupts the proceedings of a hearing or misbehaves in the place where a hearing is being conducted; (g) acts contrary to a warrant to enter and search; or (h) without authority, but claiming to have authority in terms of section 103- 10 (i) enters or searches premises; or (ii) attaches or removes an article or document.
+Offences relating to prohibited conduct 110.
+(1) It is an offence for any person to alter, obscure, falsify, remove or omit a displayed price, labelling or trade description without authority.
+(2) It is an offence to fail to act in accordance with a compliance notice, but no person 15 may be prosecuted for such an offence in respect of the compliance notice if, as a result of the failure of that person to comply with that notice, the Commission has applied to the Tribunal for the imposition of an administrative fine.
+Penalties 111.
+(1) Any person convicted of an offence in terms of this Act is liable- 20 (a) in the case of a contravention of section 107 (1), to a fine or to imprisonment for a period not exceeding 10 years, or to both a fine and imprisonment; or (b) in any other case, to a fine or to imprisonment for a period not exceeding 12 months, or to both a fine and imprisonment.
+(2) Despite anything to the contrary contained in any other law, a Magistrate's Court 25 has jurisdiction to impose any penalty provided for in subsection (1).
+Administrative fines 112.
+(1) The Tribunal may impose an administrative fine in respect of prohibited or required conduct.
+(2) An administrative fine imposed in terms of this Act may not exceed the greater 30 of-(a) 10 per cent of the respondent's annual turnover during the preceding financial year; or (b) R1 000 000.
+(3) When determining an appropriate administrative fine, the Tribunal must consider 35 the following factors: (a) The nature, duration, gravity and extent of the contravention; (b) any loss or damage suffered as a result of the contravention; (c) the behaviour of the respondent; (d) the market circumstances in which the contravention took place; 40 (e) the level of profit derived from the contravention; the degree to which the respondent has co-operated with the Commission and - Act.

+(4) For the purpose of this section, the annual turnover of a supplier at the time when an administrative fine is assessed, is the total income of that supplier during the immediately preceding year, as determined in the prescribed manner.

+the Tribunal; and

+(5) A fine payable in terms of this section must be paid into the National Revenue Fund referred to in section 213 of the Constitution.

+whether the respondent has previously been found in contravention of this